chapman91/qa_wolf_take_home/README.md

-# 🐺 QA Wolf Take Home Assignment
+# 🐺 QA Wolf Take Home Assignment Completed & Successful

 Welcome to the QA Wolf take home assignment for our [QA Engineer](https://www.notion.so/qawolf/QA-Wolf-QA-Engineer-Remote-156203a1e476459ea5e6ffca972d0efe) role!
 We appreciate your interest and look forward to seeing what you come up with.